learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 >>> assert open('sample_mod.md').read() == open('expected.md').read()
 ```

-**l)** For the given input strings, construct a word that is made up of the last characters of all the words in the input.
+**12)** For the given input strings, construct a word that is made up of the last characters of all the words in the input.
 Use the last character of the last word as the first character, last character of the last but one word as the second character and so on.

 ```ruby
 >>> s1 = 'knack tic pi roar what'